-A study intended to assess overall potential for housing development in an which may be affected by or have a key area, including the identification of specific housing sites with development planning policy.
-They may often be potential over a 15 year time span.
+A study intended to assess overall potential for housing development in an area, including the identification of specific housing sites with development potential over a 15 year time span.

 Strategic Housing Market Assessment (SHMA)

 A study intended to review the existing housing market in an area, consider the nature of future need for market and affordable housing and to inform policy development.